amanda010792/confluent-interview/README.md

-# interview-tristan
+# interview-zach
-interview scripts for tristan wilson
+interview scripts for zach hamilton

 1) clone repo
 2) open up game.py and update the required fields, close the script and run the python code